th3grimreaper/landingPage/README.md

 # Landing Page

-This is a simple portfolio website created by me.
+This is a simple Landing Page created with plain HTML and CSS.
-I will keep on improving this website as i continue to learn new things.